 Over the last century, developed countries have encouraged intermunicipal cooperation in order to create larger local jurisdictions and achieve economies of scale in the provision of public goods.
 However, municipalities are often reluctant to cooperate, slowing or even blocking the consolidation process.

-This opposition reflects the fundamental tradeoff of jurisdiction size.
+According to Alesina and Spolaore (1997)'s model, this opposition reflects the fundamental tradeoff of jurisdiction size.
 On the one hand, intermunicipal cooperation may improve overall efficiency by creating economies of scale and internalizing cross-municipal externalities.
-On the other, intermunicipal cooperation can be costly for municipalities, as they lose autonomy over local policies, reducing their ability to tailor policies to local preferences and protect local interests (Tiebout, 1956; Alesina and Spolaore, 1997; Bolton and Roland, 1997).
+On the other, intermunicipal cooperation can be costly for municipalities, as they lose autonomy over local policies, reducing their ability to tailor policies to local preferences and protect local interests (Tiebout, 1956; Bolton and Roland, 1997; Alesina and Spolaore, 2003).
+Confronted with this tradeoff, municipalities are likely to select on gains and losses (Heckman et al., 2006), and municipalities expecting the costs of integration to overcome the benefits will oppose integration.